 If you are thinking about selling your business, you need to decide on your timeline.
 Selling your business is a big decision.
 It’s important to hire the right team of exit-planning specialists.
 At a minimum, your team should include a financial intermediary (business broker) who understands the pest management industry and can negotiate as your advocate; an M&A attorney who has handled deals in the pest industry (there are nuances to successful pest management deals that are not generic); and a CPA who is familiar with the tax laws surrounding M&A transactions.

 It’s important that your M&A team takes the time to carefully craft an exit plan that defines reasons for the exit; the steps that can be taken to maximize value; and a likely timetable to get a deal done.
-If you’re thinking about putting your company on the market, we created a video, below, that will help you understand the types of services you will require of your exit planning team, and how to get the most from that team.
+If you’re thinking about putting your company on the market, check out our videos, that will help you understand the types of services you will require of your exit planning team, and how to get the most from that team.

 *** This article was featured in Pest Management Professional.
 Online membership may be required.
 For the original article posting please see PestManagement Professional